Grief, the friend that comes to stay? Grief is always around when you lose someone. Family and friends all have grief.

 Not that it is a bad thing.
-But people who don’t know your friend might tell you that you should kick grief out, or make grief ashamed of being here, or worst yet, That you should never let grief in at all.
+But people who don’t know your grief might tell you that you should kick grief out, or make grief ashamed of being here, or worst yet, That you should never let grief in at all.

 No, they are not here.
 No, you can’t call them on the phone, No, you won’t be able to hug them – this side of heaven anyway.
 I guess that is really the issue.
 Seeing them?
 Not so much now, but remembering the love – always a good thing!

 There is a line in a movie “Indiana Jones and the crystal skull” I think.
-When Indiana and his friend are talking and Harrison Ford’s character says “We seem to have reached an age when live stops giving us things and starts taking them away.”
+When Indiana and his friend are talking and Harrison Ford’s character says “We seem to have reached an age when life stops giving us things and starts taking them away.”
 I just hope when I go the part of me that stays behind is properly grieved over and I will haunt anybody who says “Just get over it, already!”

 You must be logged in to post a comment.